saichowdary007/clueless/README.md

 **Requirements for running the app:**
 - macOS 10.15 or later
-- OpenAI API key (add it in the app settings)
+- API key from any supported provider (OpenAI, Anthropic, Gemini, OpenRouter, DeepSeek)

 No development tools needed - just download, install, and start transcribing!